gotchoices/MyCHIPs/doc/learn-network.md

 (i.e. other instances of itself, or similarly functioning software).
 It will also initiate connections with other agents for the purpose of executing transactions.

-An gent transmits and listens on a public interface.
+An agent transmits and listens on a public interface.
 It processes requests, interprets state transitions, and then transmits changes of state back to the database instance, ideally over an internal, higher speed interface.